-Autism spectrum disorder (ASD) describes five disorders that fall under the category of pervasive development disorders, and they include:
+Autism spectrum disorder (ASD) describes five disorders that fall under the category of pervasive developmental disorders, and they include:

 Children afflicted with one of these disorders typically have problems communicating, engage in repetitive actions or behaviors, lack social skills and show slow cognitive development.
 Symptoms of ASD can be seen in children as young as 18 months old.